Kevinjoel23/Neural-Style-Transfer/README.md

 jupyter notebook
 ```

 This will open a new tab in your web browser.
-Navigate to the notebook file (`your_notebook.ipynb`) and open it.
+Navigate to the notebook file (`run_style_transfer.ipynb`) and open it.

 ### Notebook Usage